-Integrated and reliable energy systems Sustainability challenge Green energy for heavy industry and transport, and reliable energy systems To help balance supply and demand of green energy, store energy, and use green power to decarbonise industries where emissions are particularly hard to abate, new technologies must be tested, piloted, and scaled to fully decarbonise the world's energy consumption.
+Integrated and reliable energy systems Sustainability challenge Green energy for heavy industry and transport, and reliable energy systems Orsted To help balance supply and demand of green energy, store energy, and use green power to decarbonise industries where emissions are particularly hard to abate, new technologies must be tested, piloted, and scaled to fully decarbonise the world's energy consumption.
 Our approach We explore and develop solutions to produce renewable hydrogen to displace fossil fuels in sectors that are difficult to electrify, such as heavy industry and transport.
-Our progress - We have taken important steps towards growing our current pipeline of projects within Power-to-X solutions: - Westküste/HySCALE, and Green Fuels for Denmark) were shortlisted to participate in the European IPCEI process for hydrogen.
+Our progress - We have taken important steps towards growing our current pipeline of projects within Power-to-X solutions: - Three of our Power-to-X projects (Lingen Green Hydrogen, Westküste/HySCALE, and Green Fuels for Denmark) were shortlisted to participate in the European IPCEI process for hydrogen.
 We expect the outcome of the IPCEI process to be announced in the first half of 2022. - With the SeaH2Land project, we are working on a 1 GW renewable hydrogen production facility to decarbonise the production of ammonia, steel, ethylene, and fuels in the Dutch-Flemish North Sea Port cluster. - In Denmark, we further matured our flagship Power-to-X project Green Fuels for Denmark by signing an MOU with HOFOR to offtake power from its offshore wind farm Aflandshage.
-Additionally, we identified the straw boiler at Avedøre Power Station as the best source of sustainable $CO_2$ for the production of e-fuels. - pioneering H2RES project in Denmark, an electrolysis transport in the Greater Copenhagen area.
+Additionally, we identified the straw boiler at Avedøre Power Station as the best source of sustainable CO2 for the production of e-fuels. - In 2021, we also commenced construction of the pioneering H2RES project in Denmark, an electrolysis plant which will produce renewable hydrogen for road transport in the Greater Copenhagen area.
 Actions for the future Zero coal from Q2 2023 and investigate potential to substitute the remaining use of natural gas and fossil oil with sustainable alternatives.
-Targets and indicators Coal consumption (million tonnes) Actions for the future Take an active role in testing and scaling new energy technologies that can enable an acceleration of the green energy build-out.
-Targets and indicators Build a global leadership position in renewable hydrogen and areen fuels
+Targets and indicators

+Coal consumption (million tonnes)

+Actions for the future

+Take an active role in testing and scaling new energy technologies that can enable an acceleration of the green energy build-out.

+Targets and indicators

+Build a global leadership position in renewable hydrogen and green fuels